Like signI wonder if it first started a long time ago at the Academy Awards when Sally Field measured her Oscar win by how much people liked her.

 About Martin Waxman

 Martin Waxman, MCM, is a digital communications strategist.
-He conducts AI research, leads digital and social media training workshops and speaks at events across North America.
+He conducts AI research, leads Generative AI and digital and social media training workshops and speaks at events across North America.
 He's co-founder of two PR agencies, president of a consultancy and has worked in the industry for nearly 30 years.
-Martin is a LinkedIn Learning instructor, teaches digital strategy and social media at McMaster University, the Schulich School of Business, University of Toronto SCS and Seneca College.
+Martin is a LinkedIn Learning instructor, adjunct professor at the Schulich School of Business and associate director of the Future of Marketing Institute.
+He also teaches digital marketing strategy at McMaster University.
 He's a member of the Institute for Public Relations Digital Media Research Center and a past-chair of PRSA Counselors Academy.
 He has a Master of Communications Management (MCM) from McMaster-Syracuse Universities.